swoogles/daml/docs/source/concepts/ledger-model/ledger-structure.rst

 of three sorts of contracts:

-PaintOffer houseOwner painter obligor refNo Intuitively an offer (with a reference number) by which the painter proposes to the house owner to paint her house, in exchange for a single IOU token issued by the specified obligor.
+PaintOffer houseOwner painter obligor refNo
+  An offer (with a reference number) by which the painter proposes to the house owner to paint her house, in exchange for a single IOU token issued by the specified obligor.

 PaintAgree painter houseOwner refNo
+  A contract whereby
-  Intuitively a contract whereby the painter agrees to paint the owner's house
+  the painter agrees to paint the owner's house

 Iou obligor owner